-Touring Well-Sweep Herb Farm in Port Murray with its proprietor, Cyrus Hyde, is truly an exciting learning experience; part herbal lesson, part horticulture history flashback, part taste test.
-Recognized as one of the premier herb farms in the United States, Hyde's 120 acres dazzle herbal newcomers into an eagerness to learn more about a subject native medicine men have mastered since the time of the ancient Egyptians.
-"We can tell the ancient Egyptians used herbs because we've identified certain plants in their paintings and drawings," Hyde says as he walks, tears off a small leaf of a plant and asks this writer to taste test.
+Touring Well-Sweep Herb Farm in Port Murray is truly an exciting learning experience; part herbal lesson, part horticulture history flashback, part taste test.
+Recognized as one of the premier herb farms in the United States, Well-Sweep's 120 acres dazzle herbal newcomers into an eagerness to learn more about a subject native medicine men have mastered since the time of the ancient Egyptians.
+"We can tell the ancient Egyptians used herbs because we've identified certain plants in their paintings and drawings," David Hyde says as he walks, tears off a small leaf of a plant and asks this writer to taste test.

-Hyde runs the Well-Sweep Herb Farm with his wife Louise and his son David.
-The farm has been in business for over forty years, and Hyde's family can trace part of its history back to George Washington.
-"I grew up in Totowa and my great-great-great grandmother brought herbs, food and milk to Washington and his hungry troops who were camping near Dey mansion," he explains, pointing to a pewter kneebuckle presented to his relatives by the great general.
+Hyde runs the Well-Sweep Herb Farm with his mother Louise and a small hardworking staff.
+He grew up on the farm that his parents started fifty-four years ago.
+The family can trace part of its history back to George Washington.
+"My father grew up in Totowa and my great-great-great-great grandmother brought herbs, food and milk to Washington and his hungry troops who were camping near Dey mansion," he explains, pointing to a pewter kneebuckle presented to his relatives by the great general.

 Standing near show chickens with eight foot tail feathers-- onagadoris from Japan-- Hyde begins a remarkable lesson in herbs and their history.
 He's such an expert that he's in demand as a speaker at garden clubs and college horticulture classes.
 Dedicated to offering his customers the widest variety of quality herbs, flowering perennials, dried flower arrangements and other related herbalware (including many books on herbal remedies and cooking recipes), Well-Sweep is a stop herb lovers can't miss.